abitofhelp/servicelib/docs/diagrams/README.md

 - **Dependency Injection Component**: Shows the internal structure of the `di` package, illustrating how the dependency injection container works and how it manages service dependencies.

 - **Health Check Component**: Shows the internal structure of the `health` package, including how health checks are registered, managed, and exposed via HTTP endpoints.

+- **Error Handling Component**: Shows the internal structure of the `errors` package, including the hierarchy of error types (BaseError, DomainError, ApplicationError, InfrastructureError) and their relationships.
+This helps developers understand how to use the error handling system and how different error types relate to each other.

 ## Generating Diagrams